-Note: Wipe down the outside of the bottle with 70% ethanol or isopropanol before opening.
+Note: Wipe down the outside of the bottle with 70% ethanol before opening.

-The following are instructions for cryopreserving cultures grown in mTeSRTM1 in 6-well plates.
+The following are instructions for cryopreserving cultures grown in mTeSRTM1 medium in 6-well plates.
 If using other cultureware, adjust volumes accordingly.
-Cultures should be harvested and cryopreserved at the time they would normally be ready for passaging.
+Cultures should be harvested and frozen at the time they would normally be ready for passaging.

-- 1. Warm medium (DMEM/F-12 with 15 mM HEPES or mTeSRTM1), Gentle Cell Dissociation Reagent, and D-PBS (Without Ca++ and Mg++) to room temperature (15 25°C) before use. - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 2.
-Wash the well to be passaged with 1 mL of D-PBS (Without Ca++ and Mg++). - 3.
+- Warm medium (DMEM/F-12 or mTeSRTM1), Gentle Cell Dissociation Reagent, and PBS (without Ca2+ and Mg2+) to room temperature (15 25°C) before use. - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 2.
+Wash the well to be passaged with 1 mL of PBS without Ca2+ and Mg2+. - 3.
 Aspirate the wash medium and add 1 mL of Gentle Cell Dissociation Reagent.
 Incubate at 37°C for 8 10 minutes. - Note: The incubation time may vary when using different cell lines or other cell passaging reagents. - 4.
-Harvest cells by pipetting up and down with either a serological pipette or a 1 mL pipettor to ensure a single-cell suspension and transfer cells to a 15 mL conical tube.
-Rinse wells with an additional 2 4 mL of medium (DMEM/F-12 with 15 mM HEPES or mTeSRTM1) and add the rinse to the tube containing the cells. - 5.
+Harvest cells by pipetting up and down with either a serological pipette or a 1 mL micropipette to ensure a single-cell suspension and transfer cells to a 15 mL conical tube.
+Rinse wells with an additional 2 4 mL of medium (DMEM/F-12 or mTeSRTM1) and add the rinse to the tube containing the cells. - 5.
 Perform a viable cell count using Trypan Blue. - 6.
 Centrifuge cells at 300 x g for 5 minutes at room temperature (15 25°C). - 7.
 Carefully remove the supernatant with a pipette, leaving a small amount of medium to ensure the cell pellet is not disturbed.
 Resuspend the cell pellet by gently flicking the tube. - 8.
-Add cold (2 8°C) FreSRTM-S to obtain a cell suspension of 1 x 106 cells/mL and mix thoroughly. - 9.
-Transfer 1 mL of the single-cell suspension to each cryovial.

-- 10. Cryopreserve cells using either: - A standard slow rate-controlled cooling protocol that reduces temperatures at approximately -1°C/min, followed by long-term storage at -135°C (liquid nitrogen) or colder.
-Long-term storage at -80°C is not recommended. - A multi-step protocol where cells are kept at -20°C for 2 hours, followed by -80°C for 2 hours, followed by long-term storage at -135°C (liquid nitrogen) or colder.
+Add cold (2 8°C) FreSRTM-S to obtain a cell suspension of 1 x 10 cells/mL and mix thoroughly. - 9.
+Transfer 1 mL of the single-cell suspension into each cryovial. - 10.
+Freeze cells using either: - a standard slow rate controlled cooling protocol that reduces temperatures at approximately -1°C/min, followed by long-term storage at -135°C (liquid nitrogen) or colder.
+Long-term storage at -80°C is not recommended. - o a multi-step protocol where cells are kept at -20°C for 2 hours, followed by -80°C for 2 hours, followed by long-term storage at -135°C (liquid nitrogen) or colder.

-Thawing Cells
+Thawing

-Human ES and iPS cells should be thawed into coated cultureware (section 4.2).
-In general, one vial of 1×10^6 cells cryopreserved as described above can be successfully thawed into 1 - 2 wells of a 6-well plate.
+Human ES and iPS cells should be thawed into previously-coated cultureware (section 4.2).
+In general, one vial of $1 \times 10^6$ cells cryopreserved as described above can be successfully thawed into 1 - 2 wells of a 6-well plate.